Approaching Stable Quark Matter: Introduction

 \section{Introduction}

 It has long been thought that the global ground state of the baryon matter in quantum chromodynamics (QCD) should be the hadron state, while the quark matter state could only be accessible at environments of high temperature (such as the early universe or ion colliders) or high density (such as the core of a massive neutron star).
 However, the possible form of quark matter existence as a solitonic ``bag'' in the zero-pressure vacuum, also known as the ``quark nugget'', has long ago been hypothesized and studied extensively by physicists such as Bodmer~\cite{Bodmer:1971we}, Lee and collaborators~\cite{Lee:1974kn,Lee:1974uu,Friedberg:1976eg,Friedberg:1977xf}, and Witten~\cite{Witten:1984rs}, and still receives wide attention today.
 In contrast to the possible quark matter at the core of a neutron star, whose stability is supported by the external pressure, the stability of a quark nugget relies entirely on the energy configuration of the matter itself.
 Usually, a quark matter state is considered stable if its energy per baryon $\epsilon/\nB$ is less than around $930$~MeV, the averaged mass per nucleon of the iron element.
 So far whether this is true still remains an open question.
 The question of quark matter stability is of major importance since the implied stable quark nuggets could potentially extend the periodic table by introducing ``exotic nuclei" with very large atomic and atomic mass numbers.
 Furthermore, stable quark nuggets, if produced in the early universe, could serve as a compelling dark matter candidate~\cite{Witten:1984rs}.
+One such study of quark matter stability based on phenomenological models can be found in Ref.~\cite{Dexheimer:2013eua}.
+On the other hand, we aim to address this question using the fundamental QCD, which should be more robust than the known phenomenological models.